who we are

 During the Summer and Fall we love to meet our customers in person at our two farmers markets in Chicago.
 You can find us at Chicago's Green City Market and Logan Square Farmers Market.

-You can see our market schedule on our Calendar page.
+You can see our market schedule on our Events page.
 We are proud to say that in 2010 our honey became Certified Naturally Grown which is a grass roots alternative to organic certification.

 With education becoming more and more a part of our work over the years, we made the decision in 2011 to start a 501c3 partner organization called Chicago Honey Co-op Training Center.
 In August of 2014 our application was approved and we invite you to take a look at Chicago Honey Co-op Training Center